github/docs/content/code-security/codeql-cli/codeql-cli-manual/bqrs-info.md

 column types of each result set.

-It can also optionally precompute offsets for using the pagination options of [codeql bqrs decode](/code-security/codeql-cli/codeql-cli-manual/bqrs-decode).
+It can also optionally precompute offsets for using the pagination options of "[codeql bqrs decode](/code-security/codeql-cli/codeql-cli-manual/bqrs-decode)".
 This is mainly useful for IDE plugins.

 ## Options